syed-hamza/hungry_geese/README.md

 4) Colliding with the body of another goose disqualifies the goose.
 (Head on collision will disqualify both geese)

 ## Bellman Equation:
+One of the most important thing that I learned from this commpettion is the Bellman Equation.
+It is amazing to see how the Reinforcement Learning techniques evolved from this equation.
+I attended few Tutorials from Deepmind to get a quick grasp of Reinforcement Learning techniques.
 ![equation](/images/bellman.svg)

 The [discount factor](https://stats.stackexchange.com/questions/221402/understanding-the-role-of-the-discount-factor-in-reinforcement-learning) is varied between .8 and .95.